huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Decommissioning-and-Deactivating-Azure-Rights-Management.md

 3. From the **active directory** page, click **RIGHTS MANAGEMENT**.

-4. Select the directory to manage for --- translation.priority.ht:
-  - es-es
-  - fr-fr
-  - it-it
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
-translation.priority.mt:
-  - de-de
-  - ja-jp
----
-Rights Management, click **DEACTIVATE**, and then confirm your action.
+4. Select the directory to manage for Rights Management, click **DEACTIVATE**, and then confirm your action.

 The **RIGHTS MANAGEMENT STATUS** should now display **Inactive** and the **DEACTIVATE** option is replaced with **ACTIVATE**.